Policies

 Personal information means information that identifies an individual and is recorded.
 Personal information includes things such as an individual’s name, address, birth date, e-mail address and phone number.

 The Tribunal is responsible for receiving and processing human rights complaints under the Human Rights Code.
 The Tribunal collects and uses personal information to process complaints.
-The Tribunal also collects and uses contact information to conduct surveys to evaluate and improve its services under s.
+The Tribunal may collect and use contact information to conduct surveys to evaluate and improve its services under s.
 59.1 of the Administrative Tribunals Act.

-Rule 5 of the Tribunal’s Rules of Practice and Procedure sets out the rules regarding public access to the complaint file and process.
+Rule 5 of the Tribunal’s Rules of Practice and Procedure addresses public access to the complaint file and process.

 The information in the complaint file is shared with the parties to the complaint.
 You can tell the Tribunal not to share your phone number or email address with the parties.
-However, you must share an address where parties can deliver documents to you.
+However, you must share an address for delivering documents to you.

 The Tribunal collects demographic information on a voluntary basis.
 This information is confidential.
 It is not shared with the parties.
 It may be shared with the Office of the Human Rights Commissioner on a confidential basis.

 The mediation process is private and confidential.
-This means that only the parties and mediator know what happened in the mediation.
-The Mediation Policy sets out exceptions.
+The Tribunal’s Mediation Policy applies.
 This process allows parties to meet with a mediator to resolve a complaint privately.

-The Tribunal must make its decisions accessible to the public (s.
-50(4) of the Administrative Tribunals Act).
+The Tribunal must make its decisions accessible to the public: Administrative Tribunals Act , s.
+50(4).
 The Tribunal puts most of its decisions on its website.

 The Tribunal may make decisions about many types of questions during a complaint process.
 For example, the Tribunal may decide whether to: